astroveny/aws-bootcamp-cruddur-2023/journal/week1.md

 -----------------------------------
 ## Multiple Containers

-### Create Docker Compose file
+### Create/Build Docker Compose file
 [Back to top](#Week-1)

-- Created docker-compose.yml file at the root
+- Created docker-compose.yml file at the root dir:
 - This compose file will build images using the dockerfile inside backend-flask and frontend-react-js
 - Run the below compose command to build all coontainers in the compose file
  - `docker compose -f "docker-compose.yml" up -d --build` **NOTE:** output has been reduced!